Buy a Life Insurance Plan in a few clicks

 Rajesh takes a home loan of ₹40 lakh at an interest rate of 8% per annum for 20 years.
 His annual interest payment is approximately ₹3.2 lakh.

-With the introduction of the new tax regime, there have been significant alterations to the provisions of Section 24.
-Some of the key changes include:
+With the introduction of the new tax regime under the Income Tax Act, 2025, there have been significant alterations to the provisions of Section 24.
+Key changes include:

-Under the previous tax regime, taxpayers could claim deductions under various sections, including Section 24, by opting for itemized deductions.
-However, the new tax regime offers a standard deduction instead of itemized deductions, thereby affecting the applicability of Section 24.
+Under the old tax regime, taxpayers could claim deductions under various sections, including Section 24, through itemized deductions.
+The new tax regime replaces these with a standard deduction of ₹75,000 for salaried individuals, thereby removing the applicability of Section 24.

-For properties that are let-out or deemed to be let-out, taxpayers can claim a deduction for the entire interest paid on the home loan.
-There is no upper limit on the deduction under Section 24 of the Income Tax Act for let-out properties.
+For properties that are let-out or deemed to be let-out, taxpayers under the old regime can claim a deduction for the entire interest paid on the home loan, with no upper limit under Section 24.

 The changes in Section 24 and the introduction of the new tax regime have implications for taxpayers, especially those with housing loans.
 Here is how taxpayers are affected by this change:

-Taxpayers need to evaluate whether it is beneficial for them to opt for the old tax regime with higher deductions under Section 24 or the new tax regime with lower tax rates but reduced deductions.
+Taxpayers need to evaluate whether it is beneficial to opt for the old tax regime (with higher deductions under Section 24) or the new tax regime (with lower rates and a zero-tax threshold up to ₹12 lakh).
+For those with large home loans, the old regime may still offer better savings.

-Taxpayers must ensure compliance with the provisions of Section 24 and maintain accurate documentation of their home loan transactions to claim deductions effectively.
-Any discrepancies or non-compliance may lead to penalties or legal issues.
+Taxpayers must ensure compliance with the provisions of Section 24 and maintain accurate documentation of home loan transactions to claim deductions effectively under whichever regime they opt for.

 1